Mortgages | By Lawyers

 • Item icon Accounting for the proceeds of a mortgagee sale

-Once a mortgagee exercises the power of sale and sells the secured property, the proceeds from that sale have to be accounted for.
-Section 109 sets out the following order of priority for payment of the proceeds of a mortgagee’s sale:
+Once a mortgagee exercises the power of sale and sells the secured property, the proceeds have to be accounted for and s 109 sets out the following order of priority:

 This excerpt is a preview of the full publication.
 You can Subscribe Now and gain immediate access to the complete publication.